pesto-students/n7-dreamstock-backend-iota-1/README.md

-# Dearm Stock
+# DreamStock

-Dream Stock is platform where users can earn profits from their portfolios by buying virtual stocks in intraday trading.
+DreamStock is platform where users can earn profits from their portfolios by buying virtual stocks in intraday trading.

 ## Description